 Airtel acquired Zain a Kuwait based telecom company’s assets in Africa’s 15 countries.
 However even after five years, the company suffers from low EBITDA, various reasons like Africa’s economy contributed to the failure.
 Bharti Airtel lacked in their due diligence and later discovered that Zain had not invested enough in the assets of Africa.
 Therefore, this acquisition comes under a failed one as Airtel Bharati was not successful in achieving its intention.

-For an M&A to be a successful lot of factors play an important role and following are a few reasons that are responsible for a failure in M&A.
+For an M&A to be a successful lot of factors play a vital role.
+Following are a few reasons that could account for calling-off a M&A deal.

 - Post Merger Integration which includes work culture differences.